salebab/phpkafka/README.md

 ========

 PHP extension for **Apache Kafka 0.8**.
 It's built on top of kafka C driver ([librdkafka](https://github.com/edenhill/librdkafka/)).
+It makes persistent connection to kafka broker with non-blocking calls, so it should be very fast.

 IMPORTANT: Library is in heavy development and some features are not implemented yet.